 - Assigning devices to device groups by using azsphere device update.

 - Creating image packages by using the Azure Sphere SDK.

 - Associating the image packages with a device group by using azsphere device-group deployment create

 Create a deployment provides step-by-step instructions for creating cloud deployments.

-Deployments cannot be removed or turned off for a device group, but you can replace an existing deployment by creating a new deployment for the device group.
+Deployments cannot be removed or turned off for a device group, but you can update an existing deployment by creating a new deployment for the device group.
 If you want to remove a deployment from a particular device, you can move the device to another device group that does not have a deployment assigned.